 Operating Costs and Maintenance

-• Staffing: Hiring and paying wages to staff, from front desk personnel to maintenance workers, is a significant operating cost.
-Efficiently managing staff schedules during peak and off-peak seasons can help in cost optimization.
+- Staffing: Hiring companies and paying wages to staff, from front desk personnel to maintenance workers, is a significant operating cost.

 Savvy RV park investors can significantly lower their tax bills by leveraging various deductions.
 From claiming depreciation on infrastructure and improvements to deducting operational expenses such as utilities, staffing, and marketing, the tax code offers several avenues to offset income.